-» IRR Calculator
+» IRR Calculator / Internal Rate of Return Calculator

-Use this IRR calculator to calculate the internal rate of return for an investment, project, or capital budgeting case from a series of uneven cash flows.
-The tool is designed for users searching how to calculate IRR online, compare project returns, and evaluate whether future cash inflows justify an initial outlay.
+Use this internal rate of return calculator to calculate IRR for an investment, project, or capital budgeting case from a series of uneven cash flows.
+The tool is designed for users comparing IRR vs NPV, screening project returns, and checking whether future cash inflows justify an initial outlay.

 Use the tool to compare projects, test reinvestment assumptions, screen investments against a target return, and analyze cash-flow scenarios in one place.
 Because the full table remains editable, the calculator works for project appraisal, corporate finance, investment analysis, and quick sensitivity checks where both IRR vs MIRR and IRR vs hurdle rate matter.
 You can also export the full setup and result to CSV for review, sharing, or reporting.